gyrdym/ml_algo/README.md

 ```

 Let's describe our hyperparameters:
-- `optimizerType` - type of optimization algorithm that will be used to learn coefficients of our model, this time we
+- `optimizerType` - a type of optimization algorithm that will be used to learn coefficients of our model, this time we
-decided to use vanilla gradient ascent algorithm
+decided to use a vanilla gradient ascent algorithm
 - `iterationsLimit` - number of learning iterations.
-Selected optimization algorithm (gradient ascent in our case) will
+The selected optimization algorithm (gradient ascent in our case) will
-be run this amount of times
+be cyclically run this amount of times
 - `learningRateType` - a strategy for learning rate update.
-In our case the learning rate will decrease after every
+In our case, the learning rate will decrease after every
 iteration
-- `batchSize` - size of data (in rows) that will be used per each iteration.
+- `batchSize` - the size of data (in rows) that will be used per each iteration.
 As we have a really small dataset we may use
 full-batch gradient ascent, that's why we used `samples.rows.length` here - the total amount of data.
 - `probabilityThreshold` - lower bound for positive label probability